OceanBerlinghieri/PokeDX/readme.md

 # POKEAPI CONSUMTION
 ## What to implement:
-- Basic data of pokemon DONE
+- Basic data of pokemon
-- Pokemons in order given a limit number per list DONE
+- Pokemons in order given a limit number per list
 - Information about berries
 - Information about types
 - Information about evolutions